GSO-soslab/mvp_gui_2/docs/mvp_gui_2_overview.md

     ```
 5. Build the workspace:
     ```bash
-    cd /path/to/your/ros2_ws
-    colcon build --symlink-install
+    colcon build
     ```

 ### Configuration

-1. Modify `install/mvp_gui_2/share/mvp_gui_2/config/mvp_gui_params.yaml` to match your ROS 2 setup.
+1. Parameters can be set in `config/mvp_gui_params.yaml`
 2. Ensure topic and service names match your ROS 2 system.
-3. Configure the `c2_commander_node` name if you use dynamic configuration.
+3. Build the workspace

 ### Running the Application